-The Frequently Asked Questions below pertain to the 2015 employer contribution rates for the Indiana Public Retirement System (INPRS) that oversees seven funds in the system.
-Employers recently received communication regarding their employer contribution rate for 2015.
+The Frequently Asked Questions below pertain to the 2016 employer contribution rates for the Indiana Public Retirement System (INPRS) that oversees eight funds in the system.
+Employers recently received communication regarding their employer contribution rate for 2016.

 The current rate is 7.5 percent beginning July 1, 2015, through June 30, 2016.
 The 2017 rate will remain the same at 7.5 percent and will be effective July 1, 2016, through June 30, 2017.